 - Warm & attentive service

-Azamara Customers don't have any forms to fill out before boarding, they only have to supply APIS.
-There’s no app to worry about downloading, and upon arrival, guests are greeted with a glass of fizz.
+Azamara Customers don't have any forms to fill out before boarding; they only must supply APIS.
+You don’t need to worry about downloading an app, and upon arrival, guests are greeted with a glass of fizz.
 Card details are taken and guest photos are taken.
-Then they are escorted straight into cabins, or can enjoy a meal in the Windows Café buffet restaurant.
+Then, they are escorted straight into cabins or they can enjoy a meal in the Windows Café buffet restaurant.

-Once customers have travelled with Azamara Cruises, they will certainly want to re-book the next cruise while onboard – where they can gain lower deposits, onboard discounts and are still able to deal with the same travel agent when they get home as the onboard booking goes back to the original travel agents who you first booked with.
+Once customers have travelled with Azamara Cruises, they will certainly want to re-book another cruise while onboard –if decided they can gain lower deposits, onboard discounts and are still able to deal with the same travel agent who they originally booked with as the onboard booking details go back to them.
 Also, solo guests are also catered for, as some departures have zero supplements for sole use.

-I was only onboard for a day, but I didn't want to leave: we were looked after so well and the range of services and activities available to guests was mind blowing!
+I was only onboard for a day, but I didn't want to leave.
+We were looked after so well and learning about the range of services and activities that are available to guests was mind blowing!
 This really is a boutique, upmarket luxury cruise line with exquisite dining, large luxury cabins and exemplary first class service from the captain to officers and crew who are all there to personally welcome you onboard.

-Signing off from 34 Degrees Heat on the pool deck!
+Signing off from a 34 degrees heated pool deck!